nydtab001/django-ecommerce/README.md

 * Ability to add new products.
 * Editing product details.

+### Product Reviews

+* Allow users to leave product reviews.
+* Comments and ratings for products.

+### Cart Management

+* Adding products to the shopping cart.
+* Viewing and editing the cart.
+* Removing items from the cart.
+* Calculating the total cart cost.

+### Order Management

+* Viewing order history with details of past purchases.
+* Order details, including product names, quantities, and prices

+### Payment Integration

+* Integration with PayPal for seamless and secure payments.
+* Payment processing for product purchases.

 ## Usage

 1. Clone the repository to your local machine: